 No matter what your skin type is, at some point your skin has probably looked a little dry.
-Maybe it’s flaking a bit, maybe it’s a little scaly, or maybe it’s just looking a little…parched.
+Maybe it’s flaking a bit, maybe it’s a little scaly, or maybe it’s just looking a little parched.
 The question is, how do you know if you have dry skin or dehydrated skin?
-It may seem like something that doesn’t matter much but consider this: while baking, you’re not sure if a canister contains salt or sugar.
-They look very similar but how you use each is very, very different!
-That’s sort of how dry vs dehydrated skin can be.
-It doesn’t seem like there’s much of a difference until you try to treat it!
-Let’s talk about what those differences are!

 What Is Dehydrated Skin?

-Has this happened to you?
-It’s a hot summer day, the heat is intense, you’ve been perspiring all day and suddenly, you almost feel faint?
-That’s probably because you’re dehydrated.
 Dehydration is caused by a lack of water in your system that makes your skin feel dry and parched.
-Although the example we’ve used here takes place in the summer, dehydration can happen any time–summer, winter, day, night–doesn’t matter!
+It can happen in any kind of weather, to any skin type.
 If your system isn’t getting enough water, you can become dehydrated.

-Keep in mind that because dehydrated skin is caused by a lack of water and not oil, even people with very oily skin can become dehydrated.
+Keep in mind that because dehydrated skin is caused by a lack of water and not oil, even skin that is very oily skin can become dehydrated.
 For that reason, dehydrated skin is usually a temporary condition, rather than the way your skin usually behaves.

 What Is Dry Skin?

 Dry skin is also more likely to be a permanent or at least, frequent condition.
 Dry skin is usually a skin type, not a condition, which is why people with dry skin almost always have the same dry feeling in their skin (as opposed to someone who just experiences occasional dehydration).
-Dry skin also usually gets worse as we age or because of certain medications.
+Dry skin also usually gets worse as we age, or can occur as a side effect of certain medications.

 What Do Dehydrated Skin and Dry Skin Have in Common?